Elearnmarkets - Financial Market Learning

 Before acting on any signals, including the Doji candlestick chart pattern, one should always consider other patterns and indicators.

-Types of Doji Candlestick Pattern:
+Types of Doji Candlestick Pattern

 There are different types of Doji candlestick patterns, namely the Common Doji, Gravestone Doji, Dragonfly Doji and Long-Legged Doji.

-Let us discuss about them:
+Let us discuss them:

 1. Neutral Doji